qcrochard/Collaborative_filtering_recommendation/README.md

   See: http://surpriselib.com/

 #### Notebook:
-- First manually, using a simplistic model
+- First manually, using a simplistic model, solved by SGD.
 - Then using Surprise library to use Simon Funk's Netflix prized model.
 - Calculating RMSE
 - Tuning model